noborus/noborus.github.io/content/ov/section.en.md

 author: "Noboru Saito"
 title: "How to use section"
 date: 2022-05-26T08:00:00+09:00
-description: "How to use section of ov"
+description: "Understand how to use sections in ov for better organization of content."
 tags: ["ov", "section"]
 categories: ["ov"]
 weight: 98